webgrip/CogniSwarm/CONTRIBUTING.md

 Important Notice
 -------------------

 While we appreciate all contributions, please keep in mind that we are in the early stages of the project, and significant changes may occur.
-Therefore, please understand that your contribution might not be merged immediately, or it might be affected by subsequent updates to the project.
+Therefore, please understand that your development contribution might not be merged immediately, or it might be affected by subsequent updates to the project.
 We still encourage you to contribute, as your ideas and expertise can help shape the future of AI.

 Code of Conduct
 -----------------